AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-29787-magento-patch-related-products-are-not-displayed.md

 * Adobe Commerce (all deployment methods) 2.3.0 - 2.4.0.

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 The target rule for **Related Products** does not work when "*is one of*" condition is used for **Products to Display** in the Commerce Admin.

->[!NOTE]
+>![info]
 >
 >Note: This patch does not fix existing target rules.
 You must re-create existing target rules.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Create **New Attribute** (Example: Test\_Attr).
     * Set **Catalog Input Type for Store Owner** = *Text.*